Involuntary and Voluntary Pay Deductions: Utah

 Federal law and guidance on this subject should be reviewed together with this section.

-- An employer that receives an income withholding order or assignment for child support against an employee's wages must begin withholding within five days of receiving the order or assignment and remit the amounts withheld within seven business days of payday.
+- An employer that receives an income withholding order or assignment for child support against an employee's wages must begin withholding within five days after receiving the order or assignment and remit the amounts withheld within seven business days of payday.
 If the employee is terminated from employment, the employer must send a termination notice within five days.
 Employers may also be required to enroll dependent children in their group health plan.
 Penalties are imposed for violations of the law.
 See Child Support Withholding.

 - Employers are required to comply with creditor garnishment orders, subject to the withholding limits established by federal law.
 Employers that fail to comply face civil remedies and penalties.
 See Creditor Garnishment Withholding.